ebergstedt/ProtoBuffer/README.md

 # ProtoBuffer

-A simple wrapper library for **[protobuf-net](https://github.com/mgravell/protobuf-net)** with async functionality and less boilerplate.
+A simple wrapper library for **[protobuf-net](https://github.com/mgravell/protobuf-net)** with async functionality, gzip and less boilerplate.

+**ProtoBuffer** will remove some repetitive code declarations, like streams initializations and reading.
+It supports object to byte array or to file, with serialization and deserialization.
+It can also employ **gzip**.
+Just remember to keep track on which objects are gzipped or not when you deserialize them.

 # Usage